joaopauloschuler/kEffNetV1/README.md

 ## Creating Optimized Models
 You can create kEffNet, kDenseNet-BC L100, kInception V3, kMobileNet and kMobileNet V3 Large following the examples below.
 The parameter `kType` defines the minimum number of channels per group.
 For example, for a minimum of 16 channels per group, you should use `cai.layers.D6_16ch()`.
 For 32 channels, you should use `cai.layers.D6_32ch()`.

-All examples in this section require importing the [K-CAI Neural API](https://github.com/joaopauloschuler/k-neural-api).
+All examples in this project require importing the [K-CAI Neural API](https://github.com/joaopauloschuler/k-neural-api).

 ### kEffNet
 The example below shows the creation of a kEffNet-B0 16ch: